mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 + the **connection port**,
 + and a boolean specifying to **keep the connection alive**.

-Our EDL file can look like the following:
+Create a `kms.edl` file and copy/paste, write in the following code block:

 ```c
 // kms.edl